tudou527/marketch/README.md

 # Marketch

-Marketch is a Sketch plugin which helps you generate html page from Sketch file, which you can get measures and CSS styles.
+Marketch is a Sketch plugin that helps you generate html page from Sketch file where you can get measures and CSS styles directly.

 ![Banner](https://raw.githubusercontent.com/angusjune/marketch/master/logo.png)